Back to California

 Public Transit Revenue Measure District

-A district created to fund public transportation in the San Francisco Bay area through a local tax.
+A new district created to collect funds for public transit in the San Francisco Bay area through a tax.

 Retail transactions and use tax